Adlai H. Gilkeson: Graduation from various colleges

 As a student, Gilkeson was very detailed, therefore from September to November 1925 he was sent to the Chemical Warfare School at Edgewood Arsenal where he stayed till June 1928 as a Liaison officer for the United States Army Air Corps.
 In July 1929, he graduated from Air Corps Engineering School at Wright Field, Ohio, after which he became a chief of the Equipment Branch at the Air Corps Materiel Division in September 1931.
-As soon as he graduated from Air Corps Tactical School at Maxwell Field, he worked with the 1st Pursuit Group at Selfridge Field, Michigan, as both an Executive officer and as a duty officer.
+As soon as he graduated from Air Corps Tactical School at Maxwell Field in June 1932, he worked with the 1st Pursuit Group at Selfridge Field, Michigan, as both an Executive officer and as a duty officer.
 For a year and a month he was serving duty at the Civilian Conservation Corps as well.

 From November 1934 to March 1935, he was sent to Fort Sam Houston, where he worked with the United States Army Reserve and the 8th Corps.
 During the same month he also became a commander of the 8th Pursuit Group at Langley Field.
-There, in September 1938, he attended Command and General Staff College at Fort Leavenworth, Kansas and from which he graduated in June 1939.
+There, in September 1938, he attended Command and General Staff School at Fort Leavenworth, Kansas and from which he graduated in June 1939.
 After the graduation he worked at the Albrook Field, Panama Canal Zone where he was in charge of an air base and the same year took command of the 12th Pursuit Wing.

 World War II

 During the War, he was a Commanding General of the XXVI Interceptor Command from March 1942 and in October 1942 became Commanding General of the III Fighter Command.
 When China Burma India Theater broke out in March 1944, he was stationed at Chengdu, China where he was in charge of the 312th Fighter Wing.
 In October 1944, Gilkeson served with Tenth Air Force in Burma where he was in charge of all air operations precisely driving Japanese out of North Burma and even creating Ledo Road from Burma to China by bombardment.
+For his wartime service, he received two awards of the Legion of Merit, one Distinguished Flying Cross and two Air Medals.

+Later life

+After the war, Gilkeson became a U.S. Air Force officer.
+At the age of 55, he qualified as a jet pilot.
+In late 1949, Gilkeson assumed command of the 19th Bombardment Wing in Guam.
+In 1951 and 1953, he received two additional awards of the Legion of Merit.
+Gilkeson retired from active duty on January 31, 1953.

-He died at Andrews Air Force Base Hospital on November 2, 1959.
+Gilkeson died at Andrews Air Force Base Hospital on November 2, 1959.
+He was interred at Arlington National Cemetery three days later.